-That’s right, if you hadn’t already heard about it, there is a full month dedicated to walking.
-So get outside, increase your own mileage and explore Northumberland's short walking routes with our suggestions for some of the best.
+Get outside and increase your own mileage with our round-up of some of Northumberland's best short walking routes.
 You don’t have to be an avid hiker to enjoy them, they incorporate everything from sweeping sea views to historical artefacts, and they are all dog friendly:

 Getting here – A popular option is to park at Craster Tourist Information Centre where a large car park is conveniently located for the walk.
 From here, you head past The Jolly Fisherman, past the quaint harbour and towards the castle.